AashishRauniyar/payload-cms-working/DEPLOYMENT.md

 1. Uses pnpm for package management
 2. Installs dependencies with `--frozen-lockfile`
 3. Builds the Next.js application
-4. Creates a standalone production image
+4. Creates a production-ready container

 ## Runtime Process